 Influenced early on by Christopher Alexander’s “A Pattern Language,” creating a space that inspires and grows out of the user’s experience is important to me.
 This, combined with a love of old and new buildings, has made achieving a balance between new designs and existing structures a worthy challenge.

-I can create working drawings like these stairs, using a 3-D drawing program.
+If your design needs are simple, I can create 3D conceptual drawings showing what a finished version of your project would look like—properly proportioned and to scale.
 But, if your needs are more complex, the expertise of a professional will be well worth it.
 Depending on the project, you may need an architect/engineer, interior, or kitchen designer.

 When my husband and I remodeled our kitchen, we upgraded to high quality cherry cabinets.
 We were a little uneasy because the cabinet maker wasn’t an installer, which meant handing the cabinets off to someone who hadn’t built them for the installation.
 So, our general contractor brought Chris in as the kitchen-cabinet installer.
 Our kitchen had some plumb/level issues and other idiosyncrasies, and the cabinets themselves had a surprise or two in store for us.
 We quickly became grateful for Chris’ calm, meticulous approach to solving unanticipated problems.
 If installation can be an art, Chris is an artist.
 He also struck us as a downright nice guy.
 He was a major contributor to the success of the kitchen we are now enjoying.
 Remodeling would be a lot easier if every contractor were like Chris.